 Preheat oven to 350°F. Wrap 3 layers of foil around outside of 8- to 8 1/2-inch-diameter springform pan with 3-inch-high sides.
 Butter pan.
 Stir first 3 ingredients to blend in medium bowl.
 Mix in butter until moistened.

 Press crumb mixture evenly onto bottom and 1 1/2 inches up sides of prepared pan.
 Bake just until set, about 5 minutes.
 Cool completely.
 Maintain oven temperature.

 Place cream cheese, 2/3 cup sugar, eggs, lime juice, and lime peel in processor; blend well.

 Spoon custard into crust; smooth top.
 Carefully spoon filling over.
 Set cheesecake in large baking pan.
 Add enough hot water to baking pan to come 1 inch up sides of cheesecake pan.
-Bake until almost set but not puffed and center moves slightly when pan is gently shaken, about 45 minutes.
+Bake until almost set but not puffed and center moves slightly when the pan is gently shaken - about 45 minutes.

 Meanwhile, stir sour cream and remaining 3 tablespoons sugar in medium bowl to blend.

 Carefully spoon sour cream mixture over hot cheesecake; smooth top.
 Bake until topping sets, about 10 minutes.
 Cool 10 minutes.
 Run a knife around sides of pan to loosen.